michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ## Break up expensive serial tests

-There can be scenarios in end to end tests where it's necessary to test the output artifact with multiple assertions.
+There can be scenarios in end to end tests where it's necessary to test the output artefact with multiple assertions.
 An example of this might be:

 ```python tags=["remove_output"]
 %%run_pytest[clean] -qq -s --cache-clear